samanthaming/code-tidbits/posts/31-css-caret-color.md

 ### Removing the Caret 😱

 With great power comes great responsibility.
 You can set the caret to transparent and now it seems like the caret is gone.
-As to know why you will do this, I'm not too sure.
+As to why you will do this, I'm not too sure.
 When I first saw this, it really confused me.
 I was wondering the whole time where the caret went lol.
 I guess it could be a good April Fool's Joke 😂

 ```css